 I will provide full hands-on instructions in class.
 Bring photo copies of your art inspiration, and we’ll create a new work inspired by your selection.
 This is a beginning to intermediate level class.
 Basic knowledge of walking foot quilting is helpful, but not necessary.
 We will learn together!

-This workshop is one of three that will be included in a 3-day Japan + Quilts Symposium at Port Townsend School of the Arts in October, 2020.
+This workshop is one of three that will be included in a 3-day Japan + Quilts Virtual Symposium through Port Townsend School of the Arts in October, 2020.
 Here are details:

 More Classes Coming: